destinio/quotes/README.md

 ## Failure
 - "The obstacles in the path become the path" - Jaro Tapal
 - "Keep failing!!
 Keep getting back up!!
 That is the only way to succeed.
 Do not allow yourself to be weighed down by ego and pretense.
 Let go of what you fear to loose and rise up!!" - Jaro Tapal
+- “Grace means that all of your mistakes now serve a purpose, instead of serving shame.” — Mike Rusch
 - "The key to success is failure." - Michael Jordan
 - "I've missed more than 9,000 shots in my career.
 I've lost almost 300 games.
 Twenty-six times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed." - Micahel Jordan
 - "I know fear is an obstacle for some people, but it is an illusion to me.
 Failure always made me try harder next time." - Micahel Jordan